See the Public Health Wales guide “How to make a 3 layer face covering here

 We have invested in technology and adapted our processes so that our lawyers can work from home so that we are able to provide all of our services remotely without the need for face-to-face appointments.
 We can arrange to speak to you by telephone, email or by video conference.

-We have carried out a Covid risk assessment using the Law Society template which can be viewed here.
+We have carried out a Covid risk assessment using the Law Society template which is regularly updated and is available here

 We appreciate that this is a different way of working and we thank you for your patience at this difficult time, we will continue to work hard to provide a high quality service to our clients.

 We have developed a system to allow you to make a Will in 5 easy steps even during lockdown – click here to find out more.

 For more information go to our Property page

 As a consequence of the economic effects of the pandemic some businesses are being forced to consider staff cuts.
 This often results in settlement agreement being offered to staff.
 Settlement Agreements usually have short deadlines,so we have set up a fast and efficient system, using technology, to enable us to support clients nationwide.
 We can see you in person, if required, to discuss a settlement agreement at our offices in South Wales – in Cardiff, Newport or Pontypool – or London by appointment – but we can also assist you remotely if you prefer and can offer a dame day service.